syrop/syrop.github.io/_posts/2019-06-02-extending-livedata.markdown

 The reader can learn the meaning of the above code from the [getOrientation()][get-orientation] doco, as well as from [overview of the sensors][sensors-overview].

+The noteworthy part of the above code is the use of the Elvis `?:` operator.
+The [`getRotationMatrix()`][get-rotation-matrix] function cannot have any of its last two parameters set to `null`, yet two of the arrays may be set at two different times, in an unknown order, and are otherwise `null`.

+The Elvis operator above checks whether either of the values is `null`, and `return`s if it is.

+Because both `return` statements are inside a function `onSensorChanged()`, and not inside a lambda, they can be called by themselves, and they will `return` from the function before `SensorManager.getRotationMatrix()` is invoked, and therefore prevent a `NullPointerException`.

+You may notice that at the top of the above code block, in the first line of the implementation of `getRotationChannel()`, there is another type of `return` statement: `return@also`.
+It is so because this statement is inside a lambda, so the `@` label is an indication that the `return` statement only `returns` from the lambda, and not from the entire function.

+Even though the two other `return` statements are also inside of the same lambda, they belong to a separate class, and to a separate function, and may be therefore written without a `@` label.

 ## LiveData

 This is the code that calculates the distance to the chosen destination, as well as the direction: